Frequently Asked Questions

 You should always have an idea that you're actively working on for a paper.
 Publishing between 1-2 papers a year is a good average (however, this does not mean that you'll always have a publication every year).
 Under normal circumstances, I expect students have one publication at least submitted before the end of their second year, two by their proposal, and three by their defense (it's of course fine to have more, but don't prioritize quantity over quality).

-If you haven't published in two consecutive years as a first author in a top venue, that's a huge problem, and you're unlikely to get an RA in the future.
+If you haven't submitted a strong paper in two consecutive years as a first author in a top venue (regardless of whether it is accepted, which can be unfortunately unfair/unpredictable), that's a huge problem, and you're unlikely to get an RA in the future.

 I'm submitting a paper we talked about, can I add you as an author?